Stuycs-K/project03-final-10-gontchari-xue-misrai/README.md

 - This will cause the app to launch in the terminal, and thus the user should follow on-screen prompts.

 How does the user interact with this program?
-The user will be put into the app, which will show them a list of all available channels they can message, and then a type prompt will be used to select which one they may want to enter.
-Once they choose a channel, they will be able to see a few lines of previous activity, and then they will be able to send a message in it.
-Others who have access to the channel can see the message and respond accordingly.
-A user can always type “exit” to return to the list of all channels and enter a different one.
-The user can always type “quit” to exit the app entirely or use ctrl-C, which has error handling that helps with exiting gracefully.
+- The user will be put into the home, where they will have a list of channels they may enter.
+They then can type a prompt to enter a specific channel.
+- Once they choose a channel, they will be able to see a few lines of previous activity, and then they will be able to send a message in it.
+- Once sent, the message will show up in the channel and others who have access to the channel can see the message and respond accordingly.
+- A user can always type “exit” to return to the list of all channels and enter a different one.
+- The user can always type “quit” to exit the app entirely or use ctrl-C, which has error handling that helps with exiting gracefully.